Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Intro-to-GHAzDo.md

 GitHub Advanced Security provides a set of security features designed to help developers secure their code and manage vulnerabilities throughout the development lifecycle.
 Key features include:

-1. **Code Scanning**: Automatically scans your code for security vulnerabilities using GitHub's CodeQL, a powerful static analysis engine.
+1. **Code Scanning**: Automatically scans your code for security vulnerabilities using GitHub's CodeQL, a powerful static analysis engine with the help of ADO pipelines.
-2. **Secret Scanning**: Detects secrets such as API keys and passwords in your code to prevent accidental exposure.
+2. **Secret Scanning**: Detects secrets such as API keys and passwords in your code to prevent accidental exposure, this feature built-in and comes with Advanced security.
 3. **Dependency Review**: Identifies and reviews security vulnerabilities in your project's dependencies.

 ## What is Azure DevOps?